ecouzz/MSSQLServiceProvider/README.md

 # MSSQLServiceProvider

-A Simple MSSQL service provider for Silex.
+A Simple MSSQL service provider for Silex2.